abhishektha/dissertation/content/08ExecutionPlan.md

 To date, the following contributions have been completed:

-- Showed drawbacks of using spacesuit mounted IMUs to detect instances of heel-lift
+- Showed drawbacks and identified areas of future implementation for how IMUs could be used to detect instances of heel-lift
 - A novel software library to use multiple commercial depth cameras as a cost-effective 4D scanner, capable of collecting body shape changes at 90 frames-per-second
 - A parametric statistical shape model that predicts dynamic foot shape during stance phase as a function of anthropometry and kinematics
 - A design framework integrating dynamic foot shape knowledge with known foot mobility to design a novel spacesuit boot to improve fit and comfort